Starborne: Sovereign Space

-Starborne: Sovereign Space is a massively multiplayer, online real-time strategy game developed by Icelandic software company Solid Clouds.
+Starborne: Sovereign Space was a massively multiplayer, online real-time strategy game developed by Icelandic software company Solid Clouds.
 In 2013 Solid Clouds began pre production of Starborne with full production starting in 2016 and the first external Alpha that same year.
 It is currently in Beta.
 The game is set in a futuristic science fiction setting and the writing fits the genre of a space opera.